Zero1UP/fragment-shortcut-overlay/README.md

 # How to use
 Start PCSX2 and then start the program.
-Once you are online and in a server you will be able to view your shortcuts by pressing L1,L2,R1,R2.
+Once you are loaded into the game you will be able to view your shortcuts by pressing L1,L2,R1,R2.

 # Thanks to
 NCDyson for properly handling different versions of the game and Single player